dell/helm-charts/charts/karavi/README.md

 To provide that support the API versions of objects should be those that work for both the latest minor release and the previous one.

-## Karavi helm chat versioning workflow
+## Karavi Helm Chart Versioning Workflow
 See the versioning [Karavi workflow](../karavi/VERSIONING_WORKFLOW.md)